Mind Body Birth is a Birthing and Wellness Center located in the heart of LA.

 Mind Body Birth offers complete Prenatal, Birth and Postpartum care, as well as holistic Well Person, Fertility, and IUI services, including Pre-Pregnancy Counseling, and Hormonal and Genetic testing.

-If you desire to be cared for with compassion, individuality, and respect, you deserve the care provided at Mind Body Birth with Faith Freeman CPM LM and her Team.
+If you desire to be cared for with compassion, individuality, and respect, you deserve the care provided at Mind Body Birth with our diverse and highly experienced Team.

 Meet the team